by Mario Vaden

 Continue reading below this image ...

 I don't post locations to many of these trees.
 But will note that it's in Jedediah Smith park at the Boy Scout Tree trail side of the park.
-To see redwoods this big is so much more practical at the Mill Creek boardwalk area through the Grove of Titans.
+To see redwoods this big is much more practical at the Mill Creek boardwalk area through the Grove of Titans.

 In the photo above, Thomas Hahn from Germany is at the base to provide a comparison for size.
 The photo below is to show how obvious the twin trunks are.
 Whereas Screaming Titans trunks completely part about 35 feet above the ground, these part somewhere around 50 to 60 feet.
 This is why the Big Kahuna remains the largest single trunk coast redwood discovered in recent history.